jalepeno/Ecmg.Documents/README.md

 ﻿Ecmg.Documents.dll is a .NET Core library for abstracting documents, versions and metadata.
 It is a free version of a portion of the original Content Transformation Services framework.
+This library is the kernel library for several other libraries, including Ecmg.Operations, Ecmg.Projects and multiple provider libraries.